syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 {% highlight vbnet %}
 [VB]

-'Load an existing Word document
+'Loads an existing Word document

 Dim wordDocument As New WordDocument("Template.docx", FormatType.Docx)

-'Initialize ChartToImageConverter for converting charts during Word to pdf conversion
+'Initializes the ChartToImageConverter for converting charts during Word to pdf conversion

 wordDocument.ChartToImageConverter = New ChartToImageConverter()

-'Create an instance of DocToPDFConverter
+'Creates an instance of the DocToPDFConverter

 Dim converter As New DocToPDFConverter()

-'Convert Word document into PDF document
+'Converts Word document into PDF document

 Dim pdfDocument As PdfDocument = converter.ConvertToPDF(wordDocument)

-'Save the PDF file
+'Saves the PDF file

 pdfDocument.Save("WordtoPDF.pdf")

-'Close the instance of document objects
+'Closes the instance of document objects

 pdfDocument.Close(True)